 Mark continues to have a strong presence in the UK’s top legal directories.
 Chambers UK 2020 reconfirms Mark’s Band 1 ranking and highlights his long-standing knowledge of trusts and particularly complex points of family law as well as his significant strength in multi-jurisdictional matters in Europe and beyond.
 Chambers UK 2019 described him as an “outstanding” and “technically brilliant lawyer with great instincts” and reconfirmed his Band 1 ranking.
 Mark was also ranked Band 1 in Chambers HNW 2019.
 He was praised as a “very conscientious lawyer who thinks very deeply about cases and looks after his clients tremendously well”.
 Chambers HNW further remarked that Mark was “one of the best matrimonial lawyers in London” and that he has “profound knowledge” which is “critical to a client of a very high calibre”.

-Legal 500 2018 reconfirmed Mark’s position as a ‘Leading Individual’, describing him as “magisterial in managing a team on a big case”, “unrivalled on trust issues” and “an exceptional and a fearless litigator”.
+The Legal 500 2020 recognises Mark as a ‘Leading Individual’, describing him as a “sensible and constructive” highly regarded individual and “a brilliant lawyer who does the biggest cases”.
+The Legal 500 2019 described him as “magisterial in managing a team on a big case”, “unrivalled on trust issues” and “an exceptional and a fearless litigator”.

 Mark studied at Pembroke College, Oxford and Guildhall University, London.
 He qualified as a solicitor in 1988 and was a partner at Withers from 1999 until September 2014, when he joined Hughes Fowler Carruthers.